Course Outline

 1, 2, 3, 4, 5

-2 Participates under supervision in work integrated learning and paramedic activities while demonstrating professional behaviours and adherence to Code of Conduct.
-Ethical
+2 Participate under supervision in work integrated learning and paramedic activities while demonstrating professional behaviours, adherence to the Shared Code of Conduct and working in a culturally safe manner.
+Empowered

 1.1.a, 1.1.b, 1.1.c, 1.1.d, 1.1.e, 1.1.h, 1.1.i, 1.1.j, 1.1.k, 1.2.b, 1.2.c, 1.2.d, 1.3.a, 1.3.b, 1.3.c, 1.4.a, 1.4.b, 1.1, 1.3, 1.4, 3.4.a, 3.4.b, 3.4.c, 3.4.d, 3.4.e, 3.3, 3.4, 5.2.d